Carson Cunningham: Coaching career

 Cunningham got his start in coaching at the high school ranks, taking the helm of his alma mater, Andrean High School for five seasons, where he compiled an 81–39 record, winning four sectional championships before accepting the head coaching position at NAIA institution Carroll College in Montana.

 At Carroll, Cunningham inherited a Fighting Saints team that had won just two games, and in five seasons amassed a 107–52 record, including three-straight 20-win seasons, and two Frontier Conference men's basketball regular season and tournament titles, along with three trips to NAIA Men's Basketball Championships, and two quarterfinal appearances.

 Cunningham was named head coach at NCAA Division I institution Incarnate Word on March 22, 2018.
+Following five straight losing seasons as head coach, Incarnate Word fired Cunningham in 2023.

+After his dismissal from Incarnate Word, Cunningham became an assistant coach for the Army Black Knights basketball team.

+On May 1, 2024, Cunningham was named an assistant coach for the Missouri State Bears basketball team.

 Published works

 Cunningham is the author of five books, which range from fiction to non-fiction on topics such as Olympic basketball, his experiences in the CBA, athletes who died in combat, the Chicago Cubs, and modern reimagining of Huckleberry Finn.